Local Calabi-Yau manifolds of type \tilde{A} via SYZ mirror symmetry: SYZ mirrors of toric Calabi--Yau manifolds of infinite-type

-has no term of the form $a \cdot q^{C}$ where $a \in \C^\times$ and $C \in H_2(X,\Z)-\{0\}$ (the Gross--Siebert normalization for slab functions \cite{GS,GS3}), they completely characterize the set of functions $\{F^\open_{\cb,v_i}(q;z)\}$.
-In the Gross--Siebert program, $\cb$ is called a slab, which is a subset of the wall that we choose to pass through.
-It was shown in \cite{Lau} that $\{F^\open_{\cb,v_i}(q;z)\}$ satisfies the Gross--Siebert normalization for the toric Calabi--Yau manifolds of finite-type, using the open mirror theorem of \cite{CCLT}.
-Since we also have the open mirror theorem (Theorem \ref{thm:open-mir-thm}) for infinite-type, the Gross--Siebert normalization still holds in our context.
+It was shown in \cite{Lau} that $\{F^\open_{\cb,v_i}(q;z)\}$ satisfies the Gross--Siebert normalization condition for the toric Calabi--Yau manifolds of finite-type by using the open mirror theorem of \cite{CCLT}.
+The normalization is an essential ingredient in the Gross-Siebert program of toric degenerations \cite{GS,GS3}. ( $\cb$ is called a slab, which is a subset of the wall that we choose to pass through.)
+Since we still have the open mirror theorem (Theorem \ref{thm:open-mir-thm}) for toric CY of infinite-type, the same proof as in \cite{Lau} goes through to show that Gross--Siebert normalization still holds in our context.